August 20, 2025

 - 70% of users discontinue GLP-1s within 12 months4.

 Prescribing a structured movement program for potential GLP-1 users as a preauthorization is an effective strategic solution.
+If GLP-1 users build more consistent activity habits and receive the right support, they may be better positioned to preserve lean mass and sustain results over time.

 Movement-first models reduce cost, risk, and re-prescription

 GLP-1s reduce appetite.
 But they don’t build the healthy behaviors required to sustain results.
 That’s why so many users regain weight and return to the drug.
 This is costly and clinically inefficient.
+Building structured support into the GLP-1 strategy can:

-- Improve readiness
+- Improve readiness for lifestyle change

-- Strengthen adherence
+- Strengthen engagement over time

 Movement-first strategies will help protect investment into GLP-1 treatment plans